Vyral/base-template/_posts/2021-01-29-the-hottest-times-in-real-estate.md

 ---
 layout: post
-title: The Hottest Times in Real Estate
+title: When Are the Hottest Times in Real Estate?
 date: 2021-01-29 18:16:00
 tags:
   - Real Estate